cristianpontes/zoho-crm-client-php/readme.md

 + deleteFile
 + getFields
 + convertLead
++ updateRelatedRecords

 ## Documentation
 All the methods previously mentioned are well explained in the [library documentation page](https://cristianpontes.github.io/zoho-crm-client-php/).
 <br>
-Also, the code are well documented too, so you'll be able to look around the methods, functions and check how them work.
+Also, the code is well documented too, so you'll be able to look at the methods, functions and check how they work.